David Satter: There will be no negotiation. By holding on to the occupied areas, Russia has its foot in Georgia’s throat.

 What will be the impact of the Ukraine war on Georgia?

-If Russia wins, then the demands for Georgia will increase.
+If Russia wins, then the demands will increase.
 Georgia will not be able to achieve political independence, and the occupation could continue.
 If Russia loses it will be a totally different situation.
 Georgia will be able to reclaim its occupied territory.

 These are two extreme scenarios where Russia either wins or loses.
 Consider a frozen conflict, or a shaky truce where no one claims victory.